 One may not know when the uncertainty will arrive; thus, quick thinking may come in handy at all times.

-Five Common Overhead Door Malfunctions and the Possible Reasons Behind Them
+St. Albert’s Common Garage Door Malfunctions and the Possible Reasons Behind Them

 Some overhead doors tend to experience faulty signs such as slow-paced openings and closing and the fraying of cables.